saucelabs-training/automation-best-practices-java/README.md

 ## Stay to the end and win a prize!

-Stay to the end and 2 lucky people can win this snazzy Back Pack
+Stay to the end and 2 lucky people can win a snazzy Back Pack